jensentu/PST-Path-To-CM-Export/README.md

 etc...

 Run the script and enter path of the folder containing the user folders.
+The csv will export to the same folder path you enter.